NicholasLimJT/SC1015-Project/README.md

 ## Exploratory Data Analysis (EDA)
 <a id = "EDA"></a>
-Based on our EDA, we discovered that the data is heavily skewed to the right, this shows that cars do not tend to go on sale for lower prices while it can also soar to an exuborantly high price.
+Based on our EDA, we discovered that the price is heavily skewed to the right, this shows that cars do not tend to go on sale for lower prices while it can also soar to an exuborantly high price.
 This discovery led us to delve further into analysing the outliers and figuring out what leads to the extremely high prices.

 #### Outliers
 By diving into an Outlier only data set, we found that the main culprits of the high prices are 3 brands, BMW, Mercedes-Benz and Porsche